balfiere/neocities/eleventy/resources/gaming/switch.md

 layout: resources.liquid
 staus: valid
 ---
-{% resourcesContainer "hacking the switch" %}{% renderTemplate "md" %}
+{% resourcesContainer "hacking the switch" %}

 [Is My Switch Patched?](https://ismyswitchpatched.com/){target='_blank'}
 : tool that lets you check if your switch is unpatched and thus vulnerable to the fusee-gelee exploit that lets you soft mod your switch.